MAP Test Math

 • RIT range: <159

-Putting an X on a cupcake means is taken away.
+Putting an X on a cupcake means it is taken away.
 Draw X on the cupcakes to show six take away two.

 Answer